markusrenoldner/science-notes/Variational formulation, variational problem.md

 with a corrected linearform $l(v) - a(g,v)$.
 The solution of the old problem can be recovered from the new one by adding the offset function g:
 $$u = z+g$$
 $g$ is usually not unique.
-It is arbitrary as long as the above conidition is fulfilled.
+It is arbitrary as long as the above condition is fulfilled.

 ## Source